 Expectations drive how one evaluates a myriad of things.
 If you expect a prime rib but get a hot dog, it's probably a letdown.
 If you expect a car for your 16th birthday but get a bus pass, well you're probably irate.
-As a Pitt fan, if your expectations have been for the team to reach the Sweet 16 (at a minimum) every March, then you've probably been let down more times than not over the last decade.
+As a Pittsburgh Panthers fan, if your expectations have been for the team to reach the Sweet 16 (at a minimum) every March, then you've probably been let down more times than not over the last decade.

 I don’t find it unreasonable for fans to clamor for a more successful end to every season given how well the team has performed under head coach Jamie Dixon.
 In fact, it speaks volumes about both the program and Dixon that such expectations exist.